Can't Win. Yet.

 Gerrymandering

 Politicians should not pick their voters.
 Full stop.
 NC's General Assembly has rigged the maps to guarantee supermajorities, and that supermajority has been busy accumulating power instead of governing.
-They answer to map-makers, not voters.
+They answer to map-makers, not you.

 When voters elected a Democratic governor by 15 points in 2024, the legislature responded by stripping his powers before he took office.
 They buried the changes in a hurricane relief bill and gave the public one hour to review 130 pages.
 That's not governing.
 That's a power grab.